 Students often wonder how to write a thesis for a compare and contrast essay because they simply do not understand what the thesis statement is.
 Actually, this is the last sentence of the introductory paragraph, but what makes it essential is the fact that it conveys the dominant idea of the whole essay.
 It also serves as a sort of reference point for you, preventing you from wandering off the main idea.

 The body paragraphs in this type of essay can take any form, so students are free to select a body paragraph structure that best suits them.
 If you, for example, stick with the block structure when comparing two poems, make sure to explain the first poem in paragraphs one and two, before moving on to explaining the second one in paragraphs three and four.

 If you go for the integrated structure, you should explain each of the poems' themes in the same paragraphs, while ensuring that each of the main body paragraphs has a different theme.

-And lastly, if you opt for the alternating or side by side analysis, keep in mind that in the first and second paragraphs you should explain the poems' similarities, whereas in the third and fourth you should focus on their differences.
+And lastly, if you opt for the alternating or side-by-side analysis, keep in mind that in the first and second paragraphs you should explain the poems' similarities, whereas in the third and fourth you should focus on their differences.

-The compare and contrast essay conclusion is the last paragraph of the entire essay in which you restate points mentioned in the introduction and body paragraphs, as well as summarize the similarities and differences dealt with d in the previous parts.
+The compare and contrast essay conclusion is the last paragraph of the entire essay in which you restate points mentioned in the introduction and body paragraphs, as well as summarize the similarities and differences dealt with in the previous parts.